unicode-org/message-format-wg/exploration/0477-quoted-literals.md

 - [r1 GOOD] Writing `"` and `'` in literals doesn't require escaping them via `\`.
 This means no extra `\` that need escaping.
 - [r2 GOOD] Embedding messages in most code or containers doesn't require escaping the literal delimiters.
 - [r3 GOOD] Message don't have to be modified otherwise before embedding them.
 - [r4 FAIR] Vertical lines are not commonly used as string delimiters and thus can be harder to learn for beginners.
-There's prior art in a practice of using vertical lines as delimiters for inline code literals.
+There's prior art in a practice of using vertical lines as delimiters for inline code literals in email and chat.
+Vertical bars can also be used to delimit [regular expressions in `sed`](https://en.wikipedia.org/wiki/Vertical_bar#Delimiter), and as a separator in [delimiter-separated data formats](http://www.catb.org/~esr/writings/taoup/html/ch05s02.html).
 - [r5 POOR] Vertical lines cannot be paired by parsers nor IDEs.

 ## Alternatives Considered